FortJordan/Jordanresume/README.md

-# Jordanresume
+# Jordan's Resume
-My website resume
+My Website Resume.
+Using github for furture projects :)